bncling/posts/math_site/content/posts/latex-test.md

 ---
-title: "latex test"
+title: "Gotta test that math rendering!"
 date: 2021-07-04T12:52:30-04:00
 draft: false
+tags: ["test"]
 ---
-# Gotta test that math rendering

 This is some content here!
 I've got some $LaTeX$!